CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 ### EXERCISE 2

-**User Story:** As a staff member I want to search for a customer through its `surname`, but we don't know that it might be misspelled.
+**User Story:** As a staff member I want to search for a customer through their `surname`, but we don't know that it might be misspelled.

 **User Acceptance test**: Complete the end-point `/customers/:surname`, so that it extracts that customer information from the database, and replies back with that information as JSON.